Our Story

 Employing Gail as the Chief Executive was not only to be a big step for the charity financially but also to have a huge impact on our practices, policies, procedures and plans.
 Within the first few weeks, Gail did an audit of all aspects of Befriended and found that a lot needed to change so within the first few months everything was addressed, scrutinised and made much more efficient.

-A vision was shared with the trustees, a plan of action was put in place, new services were offered, and a restructuring of the operation was actioned.
+A vision was shared with the trustees, a plan of action was put in place, new services were dreamed of, and a restructuring of the operation was actioned.

 The story continues to unfold….